 There are some current-day Hindu beliefs that Gautama Buddha is a Hindu God.

-While it is true that Buddhism and Brahmamism or the now Hinduism, share similar beliefs such as reincarnation and karma, some scholars believe early Buddhism did not see these beliefs in the same way.
+While it is true that Buddhism and Brahmanism, or what is now Hinduism, share similar beliefs such as reincarnation and karma, some scholars believe early Buddhism did not see these beliefs in the same way.

 We can go deeper into the culture of ancient India to be able to understand Buddhism history.